 This is a much-debated question among carp anglers.
-If you ask me, you should generally avoid to fish locked up at night, unless you manage to keep guarding your rods throughout an entire night session.
+If you ask me, you should generally avoid fishing locked up at night, unless you manage to keep guarding your rods throughout an entire night session.

 If you cannot react fast enough, or feel too tired for an entire night session on guard, stick to fishing locked up during daytime!
 Night fishing this way can also be rather stressful, as your vision will be reduced a lot.

 In any case, I trust that you will make the right decision and wish you tight lines!